preciofishbone/OmniaDocsG2/blocks/announcements/index.rst

 .. image:: announcements-settings.png

-The Layout tab options are general block settings, see this page for information: (link to be added).
+The Layout tab options are general block settings, see this page for information: :doc:`General block settings </blocks/general-block-settings/index>`

 General
 ----------------